 At its core, project management is built on assessing risks and reducing their impact.
 A plan for website development is also based on the business’s goals and objectives, thus ensuring every touchpoint aligns with your strategy.

 With requirements and criteria written, the plan serves as the checklist to measure and analyze how much progress you and the team have made, then what else needs to be done.

-8 Major Steps For A Qualified Ecommerce Website Project Plan
+8 Major Steps For A Qualified Ecommerce Website Development Project Plan

 Step 1: Collect The Data

 Work on the demand analysis if you want to produce moves that your customer base approves.
 Relevant knowledge of the current trends or issues within the market, your target demographic, sales data, and other competitors’ measurements will help you make decisions that inspire your customer to buy.

 For example, learning about competitors’ websites to know whether to raise your current standard or not.
 You should get inspiration to build your wireframe mockups.
 Basically, it’s like a blueprint when deciding what design elements are allowed for your website.

 And don’t forget to consider a budget plan, with the intended ratios over milestones, depending on whether the project you carry is simple or complex and more or less time worked.
 To save time, you can start collecting data for SEO strategy during the research, defining the key terms you’ll need.